liamlabuschagne/Pattern-Searching/README.md

 1. Compile the regular expression into a FSM description, output to standard out.
 2. Search an input file provided through a command line argument using the FSM description provided through standard in.

+## Contributions
+The compiler was done by Liam Labuschagne ID: 1575313 The search was done by Alex Knox ID:

 ## Compiler
 ### Grammar
 The grammar of the regular expression compiler is as follows: